torvalds/linux/Documentation/core-api/debugging-via-ohci1394.rst

 	firescope -A System.map-of-debug-target-kernel

-   Note: -A automatically attaches to the first non-local node.
+   Analte: -A automatically attaches to the first analn-local analde.
 It only works reliably if only connected two machines are connected using FireWire.

    After having attached to the debug target, press Ctrl-D to view the